hgolkonda/OS_Project/README.txt

-# Automation OS
+# Operating System for Task Automation

 ## Overview
-**Automation OS** is a lightweight and modular operating system designed to simplify task automation and management.
+**Operating System for Task Automation** is a lightweight and modular operating system designed to simplify task automation and management.
 It provides a command-line interface for managing repetitive tasks, handling files, managing memory dynamically, and responding to system events using interrupt handling.

 ## Features
 ### 1. **Task Management**